 The Line/Transformer Dialog displays several transmission line and transformer properties.
 For transformers, this dialog box also shows information about the LTC or phase shifter controls.
 The Off-nominal Turns Ratio field indicates the voltage transformation, while the Phase Shift Degrees field show the phase shift angle.
 If the transformer is not on automatic control, these values can be changed manually.
 The off-nominal tap ratio determines the additional transformation relative to the nominal transformation.
 This value normally ranges from 0.9 to 1.1 (1.0 corresponds to no additional transformation).
-For phase-shifting transformers the phase shift value normally ranges from about $-40^{\circ}$ to $40^{\circ}$ .
-The phase angle field can be non-zero for LTC and fixed transformers, most notably $+/-30^{\circ}$ if the transformer configuration is very important when performing a fault analysis study.
+For phase-shifting transformers the phase shift value normally ranges from about -40° to 40°.
+The phase angle field can be non-zero for LTC and fixed transformers, most notably +/- 30° if the transformer configuration is a delta-wye or wye-delta configuration.
+The transformer configuration is very important when performing a fault analysis study.